What Are the Symptoms of Sepsis from UTI in Elderly People?

 UTI Symptoms in Elderly People

-Older people tend to have slightly different symptoms than younger people.
+Older people tend to have slightly different symptoms from younger people.
 Potential symptoms of a UTI in an older adult could include the following.

 Many people might dismiss some of these symptoms as normal aging changes.
 However, sudden behavioral changes are a telltale sign of an infection in the urinary system.